 Meet the 20Something Team!

 Our founder & Chief Editor B. Sierra (Brittani Butler) is a writer & lover of all things creative.
-The proud Baltimore native channeled her love of words & authentic storytelling to produce The 20Something Saga.
+The proud Baltimore native (now Los Angeles resident) channeled her love of wordplay & authentic storytelling to produce The 20Something Saga.

 Our writer/contributor Breanna Simone was born and raised in Prince George’s County, MD.
 She went to college in 2008 to study English Literature in hopes of one day being a novelist.
 She credits Eric Jerome Dickey, Walter Mosley and Mary Higgins Clark as writing inspiration for her in her younger years.